cannotCSharp4Real/pablings_deploy/README.md

 ![](https://github.com/hshnudr/edoc-echanneling/blob/main/Screenshots/Screenshot%20(6).png)

-If you are Admin,doctor or patient ,only have one page to login :)
+If you are Admin, barber or customer, you only have one page to login :)

 -----------------------------------------------